Let’s face it! Many of us go to great lengths to halt signs of ageing.

 To determine the ideal ingredients to include in our range to help nourish the skin, we first needed to consider the natural constituents of the skin’s layers to mimic that same composition.

 The outermost layer of your skin, the epidermis, is composed of many keratinocyte cells that combine with several lipids (fats) – including ceramides, cholesterol, and fatty acids – which serve as a protective barrier.

 Natural Moisturising Factor (NMF)

-A complex mixture of water-soluble compounds such as amino acids, organic acids, urea, and inorganic ions, the natural moisturising factor, makes up about 10% of the stratum corneum.
-The major components of the NMF include sodium lactate, urea, and pyrrolidone carboxylic acid (also known as sodium PCA)
+A complex mixture of water-soluble compounds such as amino acids, organic acids, urea, and inorganic ions make up our natural moisturising factor.
+The major components of the NMF include sodium lactate, urea, and pyrrolidone carboxylic acid (also known as sodium PCA).

 The Composition of Sebum

-Skin identical ingredients are used in a number of our products, including Bio lipid complex to mimic those found in your skin, including Cholesterol, Ceramides 1, Ceramide 2, Ceramide 3, Phosphatidylcholine, Low Molecular Weight (LMW), Hyaluronic acid, Glycerol, Urea, and Squalane which has a chemical composition close to the sebum of the skin including wax esters and fatty acids.
+Skin identical ingredients are used in a number of our products, including Bio lipid complex to mimic those found in your skin, including cholesterol, ceramides 1, ceramide 2, ceramide 3, phosphatidylcholine, hyaluronic acid, glycerol, urea, and squalane which has a chemical composition close to the sebum of the skin including wax esters and fatty acids.

 Our favourite ingredients